 - Certification: Once a certificate is issued, the facility is considered a Certified Operation for the duration of the certificate

-Certification Bodies are responsible for ongoing assessments of producers in accordance with the applicable audit cycle.
+Certification Bodies are responsible for ongoing assessments in accordance with the applicable audit cycle.
 Following each assessment, the Certification Body determines if the certificate will be renewed or withdrawn.
 The CRSB also reserves the right to withdraw certificates at their sole discretion.

 The following considerations are taken into account when determining risk assignment:

 - Performance and number of corrective actions on the following critical indicators:

 - animal care, and